covid-at-home/covid-at-home/level2.md

   - Sitting upright as much as possible to help fluids drain.
 Do not lie flat in bed all day.
   - Getting up and moving periodically.
 Although you may be very tired (malaise) due to your illness, being upright and moving around can similarly help fluids drain.
   - Expanding your lungs by breathing deeply (in and out), and raising your arms (up above your head and down again).
-  - Opening the window and breathing the fresh air, especially if breathlessness (dyspnea) is bothering you.
+  - Opening the window and breathing the fresh air, especially if breathlessness is bothering you.
-  - Exercising your fuller lung capacity by blowing up a balloon every hour, using a peashooter, or using any other toy you might have on hand that exercises lung capacity).
+  - Exercising your fuller lung capacity by blowing up a balloon every hour, using a peashooter, or using any other toy you might have on hand that exercises lung capacity.
 This is a particularly good idea if your breathing is fast and / or you are feeling breathless.
 Be gentle and patient with yourself.
 Focus on taking slow, deep breaths all the way in and all the way out, and remember lung capacity is like muscle strength: You can build it up by repeated exercise.
 Do 10 deep breaths every hour you're awake.

 ### Feeling better?